 People revered her (while being afraid of her at the same time) and held public events drawing huge crowds.
-One of our guides told us she was basically a business woman and free thinker.
+One of our guides told us she was basically a businesswoman and a free thinker.

 Between all that voodoo, she was a hairdresser as well.
-The rich and elite regularly visited her parlour where she gained valuable knowledge of the business and gossip of the city.
+The rich and elite regularly visited her parlor where she gained valuable knowledge of the business and gossip of the city.

 At that time, they outnumbered the white man two to one.
-Needless to stay their traditions survived and their culture had a great influence on the formation of the city.
+Needless to say their traditions survived and their culture had a great influence on the formation of the city.